ufukseyithan/sea/docs/README.md

 **Warning:** This repository may not have the common structure most repositories have.
 Meaning it would be rational not to treat this repository in a typical way.
-For example, while the root contains the main code for the framework to initialize, `src` folder contains the necessary classes.

 ## Installation
 ### Prerequisites